shavak/getdata-project/README.md

 The script assumes that the directory _UCI HAR Dataset_ exists in the working directory.

-The script defines no new function, and requires the *plyr* library.
+The script defines no new functions, and requires the *plyr* library.

 ## Usage